FrederikeNeuber/stgd-prototype/README.md

 **Context of Creation:** StGD emerged within the author’s PhD at the Centre for Information Modelling at the University of Graz and the University of Cologne (finished 2019, to be published).
 It was supported by the *Digital Scholarly Editions Initial Training Network* DiXiT (funded 2013–2017 under Marie Curie Actions within the European Commission’s 7th Framework).

-**License:** CC-BY 3.0
+**License:** CC-BY-NC-SA 4.0

-**Citation Recommendation:** Neuber, Frederike. "stgd-prototype-edition: A prototype edition with focus on microtypography in Stefan George's works" Date Published 28.4.2020.
+**Citation Recommendation:** Neuber, Frederike. ‘stgd-prototype-edition: A prototype edition with focus on microtypography in Stefan George's works’ Date Published 28.4.2020.
 Date Accessed: #### (https://github.com/FrederikeNeuber/stgd-prototype-edition